dd-bim/IfcTerrain/Documentation.md

 ## testing software for developer

 The windows-batch programm is a executiv testing software.
-It reads from the "sample_data folder" the config data ("sample_data/06_Json) and is exporting the results of the test data to the export folder.
+It reads from the "sample_data folder" the config data ("IFCTerrainTestData/99_JSON") and is exporting the results of the test data to the export folder ("IFCTerrainTestData/00_Export").
 This folder will be opened automaticly.
 It creates test IFC-data for:
-- LandXML
+- ~~LandXML~~
 - CityGML
-- ~~DXF~~
+- DXF
 - Raster
 - REB
+- Geograf OUT